haugstrup/TournamentUtils/README.md

 # Tournament Utilities
 This is a handful of utility classes for handling group generation, seeding etc. for pinball match-play tournaments

+TODO:

+* BalancedHeadToHeadPairing: Balanced pairing of head to head groups based on a seeded list of players
+* Arena/Machine randomizer: Input two or more players including how many times they've played a machine and a list of available machines.
+Picks the most "foreign" machine

 ## DanishHeadToHeadPairing
 Input an array of seeded players and it'll pair them up according to the Danish system.
 Seed #1 will play Seed #2, Seed #3 will play seed #4 and so on.
 Returns an associative array with `groups` and `byes`.
 The bye will always go to the last seed.
 Example in `example/DanishHeadToHeadPaiting`.